-Hai mangiato is a culinary blog that I started writing from our apartment in Rome, next to Piazza del Popolo, which is the entry to the historical part of the Eternal City.
+Italy is where I cook and most enjoy cooking.
+It’s where my adopted home is and where I started writing my culinary blog from our apartment in Rome, next to Piazza del Popolo, the entry to the historical part of the Eternal City.

-I arrived with the Dégustateur to Italy almost five years ago and it has been an extraordinary journey ever since.
+I arrived with the Dégustateur to Rome almost six years ago and it has been an extraordinary journey ever since.
+In summer 2020 we moved to Venice for a year, initially something of an idea that turned into a magical reality.

 On a daily basis I am inspired by the amazing choice and variety of the seasonal produce found in the local markets.
-At the same time I adore incorporating new ideas, methods and flavour combinations that I’ve had an opportunity to taste.
+At the same time I adore incorporating new ideas, methods and flavour combinations that I’ve had an opportunity to taste whilst travelling.

 I am not a trained chef, I am a cook who loves to learn, discover, recreate the local and regional cuisine of Italy in our humble kitchen and reads cook books before falling asleep.